rodsveiga/Coursera-Getting_and_Cleaning_Data/README.md

 # Coursera - Getting and Cleaning Data

-This repository contains lectures notes and the project activity from the Coursera [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) course, which is part oh the
+This repository contains lectures notes and the project activity from the Coursera [Getting and Cleaning Data](https://www.coursera.org/learn/data-cleaning) course, which is part of the
 [Data Science](https://www.coursera.org/specializations/jhu-data-science) specialization.

 The course was developed by Johns Hopkins University and was conducted by Jeff Leek, Roger Peng and Brian Caffo.